Over 600 Hydrogen-powered Vehicles To Be Deployed For Beijing Winter Olympics - UrduPoint

 Over 600 Hydrogen-powered Vehicles To Be Deployed For Beijing Winter Olympics

-These vehicles will be used in transportation and logistics during the Olympics.
+These vehicles will be used in transportation and logistics during the forthcoming Winter Olympics.

 A hydrogen-powered bus can reduce carbon dioxide emissions by 11.8 tonnes over 10,000 km.
 Such buses run smoothly at minus 20 degrees Celsius, and their safety and reliability have been verified, according to the city's institute of hydrogen and renewable energy.